PRINCIPLES OF AUTONOMOUS NEURODYNAMICS 2007

 Neuroscience researchers are often focused on controlling phenomena, forgetting that an important goal is to increase individual autonomy.
 There are many routes to changing neural dynamics (increasing activity, stopping a seizure), the difficulty is ensuring that as a consequence the individual becomes more autonomous rather than less so.
 What can theories of autonomous systems tell us about treating these conditions?
 What can these conditions tell us about how complex systems maintain freedom in the environment?

 The first meeting of the Society for Autonomous Neurodynamics was held at the University of Toronto, in August 2004.
-The second meeting took place in June 2005 at the Institute of Experimental Physics, Warsaw University.
-The meetings have included both empirical scientists and theoreticians and have proven to be cognitively intense, high-energy, autonomous events in a fun and informal atmosphere.
+The second meeting took place in June 2005 at the Institute of Experimental Physics, Warsaw University and the third meeting, July 2006, was held at the Marine Biology Station, Eilat.
+The meetings have included empirical scientists, theoreticians and personal reports.
+They have proven to be cognitively intense, high-energy, autonomous events in a fun and informal atmosphere.
 The gatherings also mark the continuation of an international collaboration on the subject between researchers in the Netherlands and Canada including the Dutch Epilepsy Clinics Foundation (SEIN), the University of Amsterdam and the University of Toronto Epilepsy Program.